Best Friends by Sheri Calming Donut Bed

 Why Dog Beds Matter for Your Collie

-Your Collie's bed is where they spend a significant portion of their life -- up to 14 hours a day for dogs recovering from an active day.
-The right bed needs to accommodate their large frame, support their 50-75 lbs weight without bottoming out, and suit their long double coat.
-Double-coated breeds often sleep hot, so breathability and cooling features should be a priority.
+Your Collie spends a lot of time on their bed -- up to 14 hours a day for dogs recovering from a full day of activity.
+The bed needs to fit their large frame, support 50-75 lbs without bottoming out, and work with their long double coat.
+Double-coated breeds run hot when they sleep (Maple overheats on anything that doesn't breathe), so cooling features should be a priority.

 Large-Breed Sizing for Collie (50-75 lbs)